aakriti04/kiro_micro_tools/README.md

-# Micron Tool using KIRO
+# Micro Tool using KIRO
 "Single Purpose Website/Application" that solves one tiny, annoying problem elegantly using KIRO